Traditional Bakewell Tart

 We need cold (frozen!) butter for the shortbread crust.
 The frozen butter will release little pockets of steam while the shortbread bakes, creating a fluffy and crispy crust.

-In order to do this, we need to slowly add the eggs to the butter and sugar mixture, one at a time, and beat well until each egg is fully combined.
+To create a stable emulsion, slowly add the eggs to the butter and sugar mixture, one at a time, and beat well until each egg is fully combined.
 But we run into a big problem if the eggs aren’t at room temperature!

 Kitchen Chemistry